 Submission of bound final thesis

-- Official title page, including all thesis committee signatures (the library cannot accept without all signatures)
+- Official title page, including the names of all thesis committee advisors.

 - The title page must follow the wording outlined in this sample (inserting your own title, name, department, year, etc.).